laravel/docs/passport.md

 <a name="code-grant-pkce"></a>
 ## Authorization Code Grant with PKCE

-The Authorization Code with Proof Key for Code Exchange (PKCE) is the preferred way for  the front end (e.g. a single page web application) or a native application such as a mobile app to access an API.
-This grant should be used when you can't guarantee that the client secret will be stored confidentiality or when mitigating the threat of having the authorization code intercepted by an attacker.
-A combination of a code verifier and a code challenge replaces the client secret when exchanging the authorization code for an access token.
+The Authorization Code grant with "Proof Key for Code Exchange" (PKCE) is a secure way to authenticate single page applications or native applications to access your API.
+This grant should be used when you can't guarantee that the client secret will be stored confidentiality or in order to mitigate the threat of having the authorization code intercepted by an attacker.
+A combination of a "code verifier" and a "code challenge" replaces the client secret when exchanging the authorization code for an access token.

 <a name="creating-a-auth-pkce-grant-client"></a>
-### Creating A Authorization Code Grant with PKCE
+### Creating The Client

 Before your application can issue tokens via the authorization code grant with PKCE, you will need to create a PKCE-enabled client.
 You may do this using the `passport:client` command with the `--public` option: